-That is the greatest tragedy of all… So many people’s faith is murdered.
+So many people’s faith is murdered.
 I mean, their faith is slaughtered by these predators.

 In another deeply disturbing account of preventable sexual abuse in the Church, the Houston Chronical told the story of Heather Schneider who was 14 when she was sexually assaulted in a choir room at Houston’s Second Baptist Church.
 The day after the attack she slit her wrists in an unsuccessful suicide attempt.